haberdashPI/vscode-master-key/README.md

 2. Run the command `Master Key: Activate Keybindings`
 3. Select the built-in binding set "Larkin"

-If at some point you decide you want to stop using Master Key, you can remove any bindings it added to your configuration by calling `Master Key: Deactivate Keybindings`.
+You can revert these changes later using `Master Key: Deactivate Keybindings`.

 ## Discoverability Features